crazoter/My-Docs/docs/manga_reviews.md

     * 3 - Read it!!!
 The kind where you think back about when you read it and it still warms your heart / makes you want to re-read
     * 4 - Must read, the kind where you draw inspiration from the manga or are reminded of the manga in your life every now and then
     * 5 - Must read, if you're prepared to become addicted to it.
 The kind where you're so attached to the characters you start reading the original novel, or related fanfic/art/doujinshi.
+* **Loopholes**: There are some manga where the base score is exceptional, but the bonus score isn't very high (e.g. That Girl is not just cute).
+This is because even though I like the series, I recognize it's not really impactful.

 Manga are presented in ascending order of their quality score.

 ## Tidbits

 Some manga are kinda unforgettable, and then some have this recurring joke or outstanding thing (good ones have multiple) that makes you immediately know what manga you're talking about when you mention it.
-I generally include the tidbit that most reminds me of the manga if I like it.
+I generally include the tidbit that most reminds me of the manga if I like it but can't remember what it's about.
 This may contain spoilers for the manga, so readers beware.

 # Reviews